vcque/sokoban/README.md

 =======

 A simple sokoban solver written in Rust 0.7.
 Its main goal is to find a non-optimal solution with average speed (< 1min).
-I am doing it mainly to learn both problem solving and how to code in Rust by myself.
+I did it mainly to learn both problem solving and how to code in Rust by myself.
 So if you are knowledgeable in one of these fields, I'm open to any suggestion to improve this code.

 ## How to use it